 - If child's life is at risk, call 999.
-Support them until professional help arrives. - If no one's life is in immediate danger, listen and observe carefully.
+Support them until professional help arrives unless you feel there is an immediate risk to yourself.
+In that case, remove yourself from the dangerous situation and then call 999. - If no one's life is in immediate danger, listen and observe carefully.
 Reassure the child that they have done the right thing in telling you. - Do not promise to keep any secrets.
 Do not ask direct or probing questions.